Student Login

 A company that's not yet listed on the stock market.

-People usually think to do this you need:
+People usually think doing this means you need:

 - To take lots of risk.